ardalis/ardalis-com-gatsby/src/pages/blog/how-to-add-files-to-a-github-repo-you-don’t-own.md

 Our changes are on GitHub!
 Only one more step!

-Now go pack to your fork of the repo in the browser.
+Now go back to your fork of the repo in the browser.
 GitHub should helpfully offer to let you create a pull request right from the home page, but if not, go to the Pull requests tab.

 ![](/img/image-14.png)